Hermes Law Group © 2010-2018 All Rights Reserved

 HOW DO COURTS HANDLE THE FAMILY RESIDENCE?

 When minor children are involved, it is common for the custodial parent to be allowed to live in the residence with the children for a specified period of time after the dissolution of marriage is finalized.
 During that period of time, the spouse who lives in the home is usually required to make all mortgage, property tax and homeowner insurance payments when due.
+When there are no minor children living at the property, or when the youngest child attains the age of majority, the family residence is usually ordered to be sold.

 HOW DO THE COURTS HANDLE EDUCATIONAL DEGREES AND PROFESSIONAL LICENSES ACQUIRED DURING THE MARRIAGE?